 Why WordPress Lags Behind

-Technical debt: WordPress started as a blogging tool, and backward-compatibility workarounds have slowed innovation.
+- Technical debt: Backward-compatibility workarounds have slowed core innovation.

-Even so, WordPress still ranks well in Google Search thanks to its SEO ecosystem—but user experience and conversions suffer if Core Web Vitals are poor.
+Even so, WordPress still ranks well in Google Search thanks to its massive SEO ecosystem—but user experience and conversions can suffer if CWV is ignored.

 Does CMS Choice Impact SEO Rankings?